THE BEST BERLIN MEETUP GROUPS FOR MEETING NEW PEOPLE

 Best Berlin Meetup Groups for Meeting New People – It’s hard to believe that way back in December 2013, I spent a chilly Friday night in December at home writing this post, How To Make Friends In Berlin.

 Even though our group no longer exists, we know the Meetup community in Berlin is strong and that Meetups are an indispensable way to meet new people in Berlin.
-That said, we want to spread some big old love to the other groups in Berlin who have a similar as ours once was, which is to help people find ways to connect with fellow Berliners and form meaningful friendships.
+That said, we want to spread some big old love to the other groups in Berlin who have a similar to ours once was, which is to help people find ways to connect with fellow Berliners and form meaningful friendships.

-That said, most of the meetups listed here are social in nature, with a mix of sporty themed ones thrown in, as well as some language exchange, art, and music loving groups.
+That said, most of the meetups listed here are social in nature, with a mix of sporty-themed ones thrown in, as well as some language exchange, art, and music-loving groups.

 Some of our favourite Berlin meetup groups for meeting new people include: